Arts of Asia Fall 2022 Forging New Connections: Asia in the First Millenium of the Common Era

 October 28, 2022

-Between the East Indian Ocean and China Sea: Southeast Asia’s Port Kingdoms in the Premodern Era
+Between the East Indian Ocean and South China Sea: Port Kingdoms of Southeast Asia in the First Millennium AD Study Guide

-Derek Heng, Professor and Chair of the Department of History, North Arizona University
+Derek Heng, Professor and Chair of the Department of History, Northern Arizona University

 Brandon Dotson, Associate Professor and Thomas P. McKenna Chair of Buddhist Studies, Georgetown University

-The Arts of the Seljuqs from Iran to Anatolia
+Arts of the Seljuqs and Their Successor States from Iran to Anatolia, ca. 1000-1300 Study Guide Rev. 1

 Deniz Beyazit, Associate Curator, Islamic Art, Metropolitan Museum of Art